 The trail hugs the shore for .2 miles and then cuts back into the woods and through a fen that is known as Cowles Bog.
 It’s not a true bog because it has a water source underground.
 We saw lots of birds in the fen — mostly red-winged blackbirds, but also a little green heron.

 Difficulty level: easy except for the steep dune that you have to climb to get to the beach and back.

 Length of trail: 4.7-mile loop

 Indiana Dunes Camping

-Our home base for the time we spent exploring was Dunewood Campground.
-It’s also the only campground within the national park.
+Our home base for the time we spent exploring Indiana Dunes National Park was Dunewood Campground.
+It’s also the only campground inside the national park.
 We had reserved a site ahead of time (Mather 23) because we knew that we would be arriving late in the day.
 We loved our spot, which was very private but there was quite a bit of poison ivy.
 Firewood was not available for sale, but we found some at an empty campsite.

 The nearby trains were loud and ran often, constantly reminding us that we weren’t in the wilderness that is usually associated with national parks.

 Dunewood Campground includes 67 campsites.
 There are 54 drive-in sites and 12 walk-in sites for tent camping only.
 No hookups are available.
 There are restrooms and showers, plus shared potable water.
 Half of the sites are reservable.
 The other half are first-come, first served.

 Keep your food securely locked up.
 The raccoons are crafty and will try and steal your marshmallows!
 Camping is $25 per night.